pablo-icm/emm/content/publication/ferrera-marked-2014/index.md

 ---
-title: Marked seasonality of aerobic anoxygenic phototrophic bacteria in the coastal textlessspan style=\"font-variant:small-caps;\"textgreaterNW Mtextless/spantextgreater editerranean textlessspan style=\"font-variant:small-caps;\"textgreaterStextless/spantextgreater ea as revealed by cell abundance, pigment concentration and pyrosequencing of textit puf textlessspan style=\"font-variant:small-caps;\"textgreaterMtextless/spantextgreater  gene
+title: Marked seasonality of aerobic anoxygenic phototrophic bacteria in the coastal NW Mediterranean Sea as revealed by cell abundance, pigment concentration and pyrosequencing of *pufM* gene
 authors:
 - Isabel Ferrera
 - Carles M Borrego